DominicFinn/UNiDAYS.Node_Passport_OAuth2.0/README.md

 ## Notes:

-- This repo is just for testing the OAUth installation for Krew.
+- This repo is just for testing the OAUth installation with UNiDAYS
 - json-server obvs won't work in production (but it's great fun for testing!)
 - let me know if there's any issues!
 - full details of the oauth product from unidays are here https://live-analytics.myunidays.com/tools/oauth